 For many children, relaxation from studies is usually time with digital devices, which can contribute to further myopia progression.

-Studies have found that spending more time out under the sun, increases the release of dopamine in the body which impacts the rate of eyeball growth.
+Studies have found that spending more time out under the sun, increases the release of a neurotransmitter in the body which impacts the rate of eyeball growth.

 We will work with parents to counsel their children to have better visual habits and spend more time outdoor.